list of patriotic ways to celebrate July 4th

-- Parades – are my family’s favorite tradition.
+- Parades – Parades are my family’s favorite tradition.
 We head every year to a nearby town that puts on the best small town 4th of July parade anywhere!
 We love the antique cars, the union soldiers, the high school bands, and the pride we feel sitting outside of the Town Hall building that houses a bell made by Paul Revere himself.

 - Barbeques/Picnics – Nothing says American food culture like a thick, grilled cheeseburger or a hot dog in a bun.
 We like to create a menu of local/seasonal Maine foods such as lobster rolls, baked beans, whoopie pies for dessert, and Moxie to wash it all down (I don’t actually drink this stuff).
 Whatever you eat on this day, my only recommendation is that it is outside.

-- John Adams HBO miniseries – we just finished watching this series produced by HBO and it is an excellent way to get a feel for the sacrifices our early citizens/founders made to our country.
+- John Adams HBO Miniseries – We just finished watching this series produced by HBO and it is an excellent way to get a feel for the sacrifices our early citizens/founders made to our country.
 They were a strong bunch of people who gave everything they had to the creation of our nation.
 John Adams perfectly spans those years leading up to our Declaration of Independence and those following independence.

 - Family & Friends – Pride in your community starts with gathering together with those that mean the most to you and celebrating our freedom to do so.